briananthonytoth/raycaster-demo/README.md

 ## Building

-Just run the .exe included.
+Just run the release executable.
 If you'd like to build it yourself, you'll need MSVC.
 From a Developer Command Prompt:

 ```
 cl /O2 /DUNICODE /D_UNICODE raycaster.cpp /link gdi32.lib user32.lib /subsystem:windows